utshomax/postman-docs/src/pages/docs/postman-flows/tutorials/creating-output-displays.md

 **Boolean** - Shows a true or false value.
 If the value connected to the input isn't true/false or 0/1, it will always display true.
 [Example](https://www.postman.com/postman/workspace/flows-snippets/flow/6414ebb88c4c54003a4ad797)

-**JSON** - Shows the information connected to the input in JSON format, so you can see and click on hierarchical information.
+**JSON** - Shows the information connected to the input in JSON format, enabling you to view and select data.
 [Example](https://www.postman.com/postman/workspace/flows-snippets/flow/6414ec507221e9003a7a5384)

 **Bar Chart** - Shows one or more sets of information connected to the input.
 [Example](https://www.postman.com/postman/workspace/flows-snippets/flow/6411f07120794b0039e76839)